Algorithmically Establishing Trust in Evaluators: The No-Data Algorithm

 \subsection{The Evaluator-Verifier (EV) Protocol}

-In the EV protocol both players are given a datapoint $x\in X$, and the rubric $C$, but nothing else.
-In particular, $\sigma$ is not explicitly given to either player.
-However, the evaluator \textit{claims} to know the map $f \colon X \rightarrow Y$.
-Since $C$ is given, then the claim is that it has prior knowledge of $\sigma$.
-The implication--were the evaluator to convince the verifier--then is that its choice of label $y$ for $x$ may be trusted.
+In the EV protocol both players are given a datapoint $x\in X$ and rubric $C$.
+The aggregator $\sigma$ is not given.
+The evaluator \textit{claims} to know $f \colon X \rightarrow Y$; and, since $C$ is known, the claim reduces to the evaluator having knowledge of $\sigma$.
+The verifier's goal is thus to be sufficiently sure that the evaluator's labelling of a given $x \in X$ may be trusted.

-Remark that \textbf{the verifier does not know if $y$ is correct}.
-In order to be convinced, the verifier chooses one out of two challenges, \textbf{neither of which rely on $\sigma$ or $y$}.
-Based on whether the evaluator passes or fails them, the verifier builds its own belief on the evaluator's trustworthiness.

-The entire point of the EV protocol (and thus of the No-Data Algorithm) is for the evaluator to convince the verifier that its choice of label for $x$ is correct.
-If the evaluator fails, it follows that the correct label for $x$ \textit{could} be the opposite label.
-Hence, regardless of success, at the end of the EV protocol the evaluator reveals its label.
-See \figref{evpimg} for a diagram of the EV protocol.
-We now describe each of the components and flow.